Logo

 Basics:

-• IMO the easiest Ogryn build to use at a high level and the strongest high havoc setup
+• Easy Ogryn build to use at a high level and strong high havoc setup

 • Brutal Momentum ensures that more enemies get hit by each heavy attack, causing more bleeding